 In 31 years of play, the team has compiled a 1,207-524 record, eleven WCL West/South titles, four WCL South first-half titles, four WCL South second-half title, three Portland City League championships, three PIL South titles, a Kamloops International Baseball Tournament championship and eight West Coast League crowns.

-Over four decades, Knights rosters have featured 178 players who went on to sign with MLB clubs.
+Over four decades, Knights rosters have featured 197 players who went on to sign with MLB clubs and 24 alumni that have played in the big leagues.
 11 former Knights appeared in Major League Baseball in 2021.

 The squad is made up of collegiate players primarily from the West Coast.